Phatthalung

 Main advantages of living there?

 It’s quiet, serene and very beautiful.
 We have plenty of waterfalls, hiking trails, national parks, caves and hot springs within a 15-20 minute drive of the centre.
 The locals are very friendly and will go above and beyond to help you out.
-There are lots of tutorial centres that always need additional teachers so you can get plenty of extra work.
+There are lots of tutorial centres that always need additional teachers so extra work won't be hard to find.
 The cost of living is very low and the salaries here are not too bad.

 And what are the downsides?